Rachael Ray: 2004–2017

-Ray, who favors a "quick and easy" cooking style, teaches many simple recipes that she says can be completed in 30 minutes or less, although critics claim her concept does not include preparation time.
+Ray favors a "quick and easy" cooking style.
+She teaches many simple recipes that she says can be completed in 30 minutes or less, although critics claim her concept does not include preparation time.

 Ray says her Sicilian maternal grandfather, Emmanuel Scuderi, and her Cajun ancestry both exert strong influences on her cooking.
 She uses ingredients such as fresh herbs, garlic, and chicken stock to boost flavors, and believes measuring "takes away from the creative, hands-on process of cooking."
-She, instead, favors approximations such as "half a palmful" or "two-pan swirl."
+She, instead, favors approximations such as "half a palmful" or "two-pan swirl".

 To critics of her shortcut techniques, Ray responds, "I have no formal anything.
 I'm completely unqualified for any job I've ever had."
 She has also repeatedly said, "I'm not a chef."